Juncos, Puerto Rico: Economy

 Amgen, a biopharmaceutical company, has developed its largest manufacturing site in Juncos.
 It is a biotechnology campus for bulk manufacturing, with laboratories and manufacturing facilities that employs close to 3000 people.
 Amgen Puerto Rico received FDA approval for bulk manufacturing facilities for Nepogen (filgrastim), Neulasta (pegfilgrastim), Aranesp and Epogen.
 Amgen is also adding manufacturing capacity in Juncos to produce Denosumab.

 In addition to Amgen there is a Medtronic and Becton Dickinson Caribe Ltd. in Juncos.
 The Colgate pharmaceutical facility has closed and production shifted to Mexico.

 Government

-Alfredo Alejandro Carrión of the People's Democratic Party is the incumbent mayor of the municipality of Juncos, since the year 2000.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Juncos is Alfredo Alejandro Carrión, of the Popular Democratic Party (PPD).
+He was first elected at the 2000 general elections.

-The city belongs to the Senatorial District of Humacao (District VII), which is represented by two senators.
-The current senators are Rosamar Trujillo Plumey (PPD) and Wanda Soto Tolentino (PNP).
+The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.

 The city is part of the 33 Representative District, which is represented by one representative.
 The current representative is Ángel Peña Ramírez of the New Progressive Party since 2008.